-As a society we are already beginning to discuss the impact on mental health of the lockdown and the isolation this means for many individuals.
-Community-based housing associations such as settle have a key role to play in responding to this challenge and help build ongoing resilience.
+As a society, we are already beginning to discuss the impact on mental health as a result of the lockdown period, and the isolation this means for many individuals.
+Community-based housing associations, such as settle, have a key role to play in responding to this challenge and helping to build ongoing resilience.
 The response to COVID-19 requires a long-term commitment to support our communities.
 We must and will continue to provide all the support we can for as long as we can.

 Even as we start to settle in to the new normal, it is clear that we are in this for the long haul.
 It is clear to anyone who has taken time to think about the future that, even when we emerge from lockdown, the consequences of the COVID-19 pandemic will be with us for years to come.
 For the housing sector, the impact on structural poverty levels, on the wider economy and on our public services and attitudes will be significant.
 In addition, there are many other societal changes that are hard to forecast.
 It is clear that the future will be unlike the past.
 This doesn’t mean that the past has no lessons for us but it does mean that imagination and ingenuity must also be our guides if we want anything truly good to come out of this crisis.